 "We're very well versed now as staff members that we're really careful on being able to recognize things that aren't safe and then sending that home with a note, just kind of an FYI this contains peanuts or eggs, something along those lines," Caruso said.

 Abbie Jefferis is trying to do her part to educate the public on severe allergies.
-She's also created a blog called "Ollergy," where she talks about the good and bad situations, like finding a preschool.

 "Food allergies are rising more and more and more and people need to know about it," she said.
 "Ultimately, even at some of the places where it didn't go well, I think you just see a lack of education and awareness and just making sure people are willing to learn and willing to have a conversation."